 - Phase 2: Switches, electrical components, positive Train Control technology and platform amenities.
 Construction anticipated to begin late-2017

 - Phase 3: Depot Lot site improvements--potentially including public parking, landscaping and lighting.
 Final scope to be determined through a public engagement process.
-Renovation of the Depot building is not included is not included as part of the project at this time.
+Renovation of the Depot building is not included as part of the project at this time.

 After completion of Phase 2, the Downtown Station will be functional SMART Station, where passengers can board on and off the train.
-SMART will begin service in mid-2017, and will determine the Novato Downtown Station schedule based on ridership demand.
+SMART began service in August 2017, and will determine the Novato Downtown Station schedule based on ridership demand.

 The Downtown Station will be located at the historic Depot site, near the corner of Railroad Avenue at the easternmost end of Grant Avenue.
 The station will be the third station in Novato, between the San Marin Station to the north and the Hamilton Station to the south.